bormaxi8080/osint-timeline/DRAFT.md

 ----

+IntRec-Pack is a Bash script designed to download, install and deploy several quality OSINT, Recon and Threat Intelligence tools.
+Due to the fact it manages the installation of the various dependencies related to these programs as well it aims to be a comprehensive assistant in setting up your intelligence gathering environment.
+Below is an overview of the tools and utilities it will help you set up: https://github.com/NullArray/IntRec-Pack

 One-Liner-Collections - This Repositories contains list of One Liners with Descriptions and Installation requirements: https://github.com/thecybertix/One-Liner-Collections

 Awesome Linux minimalism suggestions: https://github.com/knassar702/awesome-linux-minimalism